 Extensive gene removal differentiates Kokia and Gossypioides.
 The temporal framework provided above provides the opportunity to explore the relative evolutionary rates of genomic differentiation.
 With respect to genes, variation in gene content among species and individuals is more extensive than once thought, leading to the concept of “core” and “dispensable” genomes (together, the pan-genome; (Medini et al. 2005, Hirsch et al. 2014)).
 Research in plants (Morgante et al. 2007, Springer et al. 2009, Swanson-Wagner et al. 2010, Cao et al. 2011, Chia et al. 2012, Hirsch et al. 2014) suggests that many plant species exhibit evidence of a pan-genome whose “dispensable” component may contribute to diversity and adaptation (Medini et al. 2005, Tettelin et al. 2005, Kahlke et al. 2012).
 Here, using a divergence time 5.3 million years, we estimate that gene deletions between Kokia and Gossypioides have occurred at about 245-300 per lineage per million years.
 Perhaps more surprising is the number of additional genes in the Gossypium raimondii genome as compared to that in either Kokia or Gossypioides (n=~6,000).
 As gene deletions outweigh insertions and identifiable sequence was not recovered from either Kokia or Gossypioides, we infer these missing sequences represent shared deletions that occurred in the ~5-6 MY between the divergence of Gossypium from proto-Kokia/Gossypioides and the divergence of the two sister genera.
 This rate of gene deletion would be much higher than in either lineage alone, resulting in approximately ~1,000 deletions per million years in the proto- Kokia/Gossypioides lineage.
 Post-divergence, the rate of gene deletion between the two lineages was significantly slower and nearly equivalent.

 Static genome size in the face of a changing repetitive element landscape.
 Repetitive elements are both labile in nature and potentially sensitive to population size, due to reduced efficiency of purifying selection in small populations because of the prominence of strong genetic drift (Lynch and Conery 2003, Yi and Streelman 2005, Lynch 2011, Lynch et al. 2011, Lefébure et al. 2017).
 In the context of genome size, strong drift should lead toward an overall increase in genome size as eukaryotic mutation patterns are typically biased toward insertions, although research addressing the validity and ubiquity of this hypothesis is both scant and conflicting (Yi and Streelman 2005, Gregory and Witt 2008, Whitney and Garland 2010, Whitney et al. 2011, Arnqvist et al. 2015, Mohlhenrich and Mueller 2016, Lefébure et al. 2017).
 While we do know historical population sizes in the present study, it is clear that population bottlenecks must have been profound in Kokia, as described above.
 The demographic history of Gossypioides kirkii is less clear; the current distribution could also reflect a dispersal event to East Africa, as the ancestral range for the ancestor to these genera is unknown, and the fluctuation in population size for this species is not known.
 Regardless, given the small current population sizes for both and the population bottlenecks that have affected Kokia (minimally), the invariant nature of both their genome size and composition is perhaps surprising.
 Both species have an estimated genome size of 590 Mb (Wendel et al. 2002), representing genome size stasis during about 5 million years of divergence.
-Analysis of their global repetitive content suggests that there is only a trivial (approximately 1 Mb difference) in total (identifiable) repeat content, with very similar overall repetitive profiles for each.
+Analysis of their global repetitive content suggests that there is only a trivial (approximately 1 Mb) difference in total (identifiable) repeat content, with very similar overall repetitive profiles for each.
 We note that this result contrasts with the expectation based on small effective population size alone.